kirbyt/site-www-thecave-com/_posts/2014-05-10-wait-justin-agrees-with-me.markdown

     - ios
     - programming
 ---
 My friend Justin wrote a post explaining why he thinks you should [use Interface Builder with Auto Layout][response].
 It was in response to my post about [why I don't use Interface Builder][noib] these days thanks to Auto Layout.
 Justin's post is good with plenty of valid points.
 Justin and I also agree iOS and Mac developers should be using Auto Layout.
-But he said something that got me wondering...does Justin actually agree with me more than he realizes.
+But he said something that got me wondering...does Justin agree with me more than he realizes.
 Regarding writing layout constraints in code, Justin says:

 > It’s totally possible to do this, and there are situations where I do it as well.
 Small views with a few basic constraints are usually quicker and easier to write without a Xib.
 Insanely complex views such as the TED video player I wrote and maintain are also too heavy for a straight Xib implementation.